plane-paper/WatIsLife-Discord/README.md

 6. Launch main.py on your local computer.
 Note your computer **must be connected to the internet**.
 7. Done!
 Notice, for the bot to be online and responding, main.py must be running on some internet-connected computer.
 Alternatively, run the prorgram on a microcomputer like a [RaspPi](https://www.raspberrypi.com/documentation/computers/os.html).

+Some other things worth noting:
+- Logs are saved under LOGS/bot_log_[timestamp].log, generated automatically.
+- User counters are saved in user_counter,json in the root directory, generated automatically.

 ## Cloning and Additional Development
 I really struggle to believe that this thing can be used in other projects, but if you wish, clone away.